yanghong7410/LE-GAN/README.md

 ## Citation

 If you use our dataset or code for research, please ensure that you cite our paper:

+Ying Fu, Yang Hong, Linwei Chen, and Shaodi You, "LE-GAN: Unsupervised low-light image enhancement network using attention module and identity invariant loss", in Knowledge-Based Systems, 2022, 240: 108010.

 ```
 @article{fu2022gan,